If you or your family were displaced by the war in Ukraine and you have recently arrived in Italy, you can use this article to learn more on:

 - Preventive medical care (for example, vaccination or pregnancy)

-To access these healthcare services, you need to get the STP code at the desk of the local healthcare centers.
+To access these healthcare services, you need to get the STP code at the desk of the local healthcare centers ('ASL' in Italian).
 However, if you have an emergency, you can directly go to the emergency room (‘pronto soccorso’ in Italian) of the nearest hospital or call 118.
 Learn more here.

 Until April 30, 2022 to access several services and workplaces you needed a certificate called Green Pass.
 The Green Pass is no longer in use, with the exception of healthcare professionals and hospital and residential care facilities (RSA) visits.